Please note this post contains affiliate links which help to fund this blog at no cost to you. Thanks for your support!

 Supermarkets rely on the fact you think this way, and will often make comparing items confusing.
 This is particularly the case with fresh produce like fruit and veggies.
 For example, packaged items will be priced per item, while the price for loose ones will be displayed in pounds.

 Unfortunately, supermarkets use tricks when you’re food shopping online too.
 Nowhere is safe!

 For example, they tempt you with ads and side bars on the order screen to get you to add to your order.

 Also watch out for the “allow substitutes” box.
 Checking this means that they can change parts of your order if they’ve sold out, and replace it with something else, even more expensive items as replacements.
 You may not even notice it.

 One Way to Avoid the Tricks

 Do you plan all of your food shopping trips every week?
 Are you sticking to your budget or do you even use one?
-What tricks are you aware that are used at your supermarket and how do you avoid them?
+Do you have a price book?
+What supermarket tricks are you aware of and how do you avoid them?